tadewoosh/CNC-mill-electrical/README.md

 * User switches inputs (active low, with debouncing circuitry): ABORT, HOLD, START
 * Probe input with debouncing circuitry and LED indication
 * 3 limit switches inputs, active low, with debouncing circuitry and LED indication
-* High voltage (supply), high current (1A) output for driving the cooland relay with Shottky protection
+* High voltage (supply), high current (1A) output for driving the coolant relay with Shottky protection (for the control of the tool cooling - rarely used for woodworking)
 * PWM or analog (using LPF) 0-5V output for spindle speed and direction control with LED indication
+* Simple and easy to hand-solder 100x50 mm two-layer board with 3mm holes in the corners for ease of mounting.

 ### GRBL Settings

+TODO: GRBL Settings.

 ## Motor Drivers
 <img align="right" height="200" src="./Images/driver1.PNG">